Vheissu/repo-ai/README.md

 GITHUB_TOKEN=
 ```

-## Generate embeddings
+## 1. Generate embeddings

-To generate the embeddings, run `npx ts-node generate.ts` which will populate the `embeddings.json` file.
-Make sure you change the `repoUrl` variable at the bottom with your repository.
+To generate the embeddings, run `npx ts-node generate.ts "https://github.com/Vheissu/cortex-device-list"` which will populate local vector embeddings.
+Make sure you change to the repository you want to create embeddings for.

-## Search
+## 2. Search

-The question is hardcoded at present until there is a UI.
-At the bottom of `main.ts` change the question to test.
+After you've created embeddings, you can run `npx ts-node search.ts "My question here"` to ask your question about the repository.